ansible-collections/ansible-consul/README.md

 * Ubuntu: 16.04
 * Windows: Server 2012 R2

+**Note:** Do not use the ansible option `-l` to limit the hosts, as this will break populating the variables which are required to be populated for your play to work.
+If you do use `-l' you  may encounter 'Undefined is not JSON serializable' errors in the template.

 ## Role Variables

 The role uses variables defined in these three sources: